Working.

 Rules

-The ACB All American Homebrew Competition is a BJCP sanctioned competition open to competitors aged 18 or over, where your homebrewed beers are assessed by qualified judges against current style guidelines.
+The ACB Dont Be Afraid of the Dark homebrew competition is a BJCP sanctioned competition open to competitors aged 18 or over, where your homebrewed beers are assessed by qualified judges against current style guidelines.

 Detailed and constructive feedback by qualified or experienced judges is a key goal of our event.
 Judges will evaluate and score each entry.
 Score sheets and written feedback will be provided on each entry.